 In the following paragraphs, we will provide a brief overview and illustration of each of the Internet of Things communication techniques, their pros and cons, and their smartphone compatibilities.

-Satellite is useful for communication that utilize low data volumes, mainly industrial purposes but in the changing near future where cost of satellite communication is gradually falling, the use of satellite technology might become much more viable and interesting for consumers.
+Satellite is useful for communication that utilizes low data volumes, mainly for industrial purposes but in the changing near future where the cost of satellite communication is gradually falling, the use of satellite technology might become much more viable and interesting for consumers.

-Radio frequency communications are probably the easiest form of communications between devices.
+Radio frequency communications are probably the easiest form of communication between devices.
 Protocols like ZigBee or ZWave use a low-power RF radio embedded or retrofitted into electronic devices and systems.

 ZigBee is based on the IEEE 802.15.4 standard.
 However, its low power consumption limits transmission distances to a range of 10 to 100 meters.

-Example of radio frequency connectivity would be your typical television remote for it uses radio frequency, which enables you to switch channels remotely.
-Other examples include wireless light switches, electrical meters with in-home displays, traffic management systems and other consumer and industrial equipment that requires short-range low-rate wireless data transfer.
+An example of radio frequency connectivity would be your typical television remote for it uses radio frequency, which enables you to switch channels remotely.
+Other examples include wireless light switches, electrical meters with in-home displays, traffic management systems, and other consumer and industrial equipment that requires short-range low-rate wireless data transfer.

 An Active Reader Active Tag (ARAT) system uses active tags awoken with an interrogator signal from the active reader.
 Bands RFID runs on: 120–150 kHz (10cm), 3.56 MHz (10cm-1m), 433 MHz (1-100m), 865-868 MHz (Europe), 902-928 MHz (North America) (1-12m).

 Examples include animal identification, factory data collection, road tolls, and building access.
-RFID tag is also attached to an inventory such that its production and manufacturing progress can be tracked through the assembly line.
-As illustration, pharmaceuticals can be tracked through warehouses.
-We believe RFID technology will very soon be replaced by near field communication (NFC) technology in smartphone.
+An RFID tag is also attached to an inventory such that its production and manufacturing progress can be tracked through the assembly line.
+As an illustration, pharmaceuticals can be tracked through warehouses.
+We believe RFID technology will very soon be replaced by near-field communication (NFC) technology in smartphones.